swcarpentry/sql-novice-survey/reference.md

     uniquely identify the entry.

 query
-:   A textual desscription of a database operation.
+:   A textual description of a database operation.
 Queries are expressed in
     a special-purpose language called [SQL](#sql), and despite the name "query", they may modify or delete data as well as interrogate it.